Reimagine Hospital Food Service

 Health systems are turning to mobile ordering to decrease face-to-face time between employees and food service staff, minimize waiting in the café areas and to facilitate specified pick-up times for meals to eliminate crowds even in a required 6’ distanced area.

 With grab-and-go, pre-packaged and snack options on the rise, using mobile meal ordering such as GET, allows staff to pre-order a la carte pre-packaged items for pick up at pre-defined areas through the hospital.
 Mobile ordering also extends beyond on-site , and allows staff access to off-site merchants through no-contact delivery options.
-Learn more about mobile ordering for you hospital retail area here.
+Access our recording to learn more about mobile ordering for you hospital retail area here.

 As hospitals continue to look for ways to minimize the impact of declined retail revenue, health systems are re-imagining existing retail spaces to offer pop-up convenience for staff through grocery and essential items to minimize additional stops on their way home.
 Locations such as Spectrum Health have opened micro-markets that allow guests to purchase items without the assistance of labor or labor associated costs.